lammps/lammps/doc/src/Fortran.rst

    the request ID.
 The request ID is typically zero, but will be :math:`> 0` in case a compute has multiple neighbor list requests.

-   :p character(len=\*) id: Identifier of compute instance
+   :p character(len=\*) id: Identifier of compute instance.
-   :p integer(c_int) reqid: request ID to identify the neighbor list in cases
+   :o integer(c_int) reqid: request ID to identify the neighbor list in cases
-    in which there are multiple requests from the same compute
+    in which there are multiple requests from the same compute.
+Default: 0.
    :to: :cpp:func:`lammps_find_compute_neighlist`
-   :r index: neighbor list index if found, otherwise :math:`-1`
+   :r index: neighbor list index if found, otherwise :math:`-1`.
    :rtype index: integer(c_int)

 --------